The Golden Gate Bridge rising through Karl the Fog

 Stinson Beach

-45 min · Drive Highway 1 with the windows down.
+45 min · Highway 1 with the windows down.
+Hook Fish on the way home.

 Point Reyes